Tigers vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Gerrit Cole (12-4) for his 29th start of the season.
+- The Yankees' Clarke Schmidt (8-8) will make his 28th start of the season.

+- In 27 starts this season, he's earned a quality start in four of them.

+- In 27 starts this season, Schmidt has lasted five or more innings 18 times, with an average of 4.8 innings per appearance.

 |Opponent